govex/COVID-19/data_tables/vaccine_data/us_data/readme.md

 If total administered doses was not available by State sources, but the different stages of doses (1st, 2nd, etc) were available, the value of total doses administered was determined by summing the stages of doses administered.

 The logic was applied each time data was collected.
-Therefore, for a each State, the source for a given metric’s value may not have been the same for all days.
+Therefore, for each State, the source for a given metric’s value may not have been the same for all days.
 It depended on when the State and the CDC update their respective public data.

 ### Alaska